ADAM-Development/ADAM_Documentation/biogas_from_waste.md

 <h2>Background Information</h2>

-<p>In the Biogas From Waste example, cattle farms produce manure which is then processed by technology sites.
-These technology sites use anaerobic digestion to produce biogas.
-This biogas is then purchased by customers or locally used by the technology site.</p>
+<p>In the Biogas From Waste example, cattle farms produce manure which is then processed by a technology site, which uses anaerobic digestion to produce biogas.
+The biogas is then purchased by customers or further processed by another technology site to produce electricity.</p>

 <img src="Pictures\biogas_from_waste_ex\process_1.png">